BrianPugh/tamp/README.rst

 | Compression | 1,0 x        | 3,4 x    | 3,3 x    | 4,0 x    | 4,0 x    | 3,9 x    | 3,9 x    |
 +-------------+--------------+----------+----------+----------+----------+----------+----------+

+As to the overall compression efficiency, 7zip in "Ultra" mode compresses the same file down to 3022 bytes (11,7%), which should be a rough approximation of the entropy of that file, i.e. the theoretical limit of what is possible.

 Speed
 -----